Braves vs. Orioles Player Props Betting Odds

 Mullins Stats

-- Mullins has five doubles, two triples, four home runs, 20 walks and 28 RBI (29 total hits).
-He's also swiped 11 bases.
+- Mullins has five doubles, two triples, four home runs, 20 walks and 28 RBI (30 total hits).
+He has swiped 11 bases.

 Mullins Recent Games